chenghongsheng/FAHFA-Derivatives-as-Dual-Modulators-of-Lipid-Metabolism-and-Gut-Microbiome-in-Obesity/README.md

 ## Contents of the Repository

-- RNAseq: R script detailing the pipeline used transcriptome analysis of the intestinal epithelial scrapings.
+- RNAseq: This folder includes the count data, metadata and R script detailing the pipeline used transcriptome analysis of the intestinal epithelial scrapings.
-- 16S: Rscript for analysis of the 16S rRNA profiles.
+- 16S: This folder includes the count data and Rscript for analysis of the 16S rRNA profiles.

 ## Overview